ros2/ros2_documentation/source/Installation/Linux-Install-Debians.rst

 Try some examples
 -----------------

-If you installed ``ros-eloquent-desktop`` above you can try some examples.

-In one terminal, source the setup file and then run a C++ ``talker``\ :
+In one terminal, set up the ROS 2 environment as described above and then run a C++ ``talker``:

 .. code-block:: bash

-   source /opt/ros/eloquent/setup.bash
    ros2 run demo_nodes_cpp talker

-In another terminal source the setup file and then run a Python ``listener``\ :
+In another terminal source the setup file and then run a Python ``listener``:

 .. code-block:: bash

-   source /opt/ros/eloquent/setup.bash
    ros2 run demo_nodes_py listener

 You should see the ``talker`` saying that it's ``Publishing`` messages and the ``listener`` saying ``I heard`` those messages.